brain-research/realistic-ssl-evaluation/README.md

 # Prepare datasets

 For SVHN and CIFAR-10, we provide scripts to automatically download and preprocess the data.
 We also provide a script to create "label maps", which specify which entries of the dataset should be treated as labeled and unlabeled.
+Both of these scripts use an explicitly chosen random seed, so the same dataset order and label maps will be created each time.
+The random seeds can be overridden, for example to test robustness to different labeled splits.
 Run those scripts as follows:

 ```sh